How medical information about you may be used and disclosed;

 We reserve the right to change our hospitals privacy practice and to make the new provisions effective for all protected health information we maintain.
 We will keep a posted copy of the most current notice in our facility containing the effective date.
 In addition, each time you visit our facility for treatment, you may obtain a copy of the current notice in effect upon request.

-We will not use or disclose your health information in a manner other than described in the section regarding Examples of Disclosures for Treatment, Payment, And Health Operations, without your written authorization, which you may revoke as provided by 45 CFR 164.508(b)(5), except to the extent that action has already been taken.
-Covered entities and business associates that receive records as per this notice may redisclose your health information in accordance with the HIPAA regulations.
+We will not use or disclose your health information in a manner other than described in the section regarding Examples of Disclosures for Treatment, Payment, And Health Operations, and the section regarding Examples of Other Disclosures, without your written authorization.
+If you have authorized a disclosure, you may revoke your authorization as provided by 45 CFR 164.508(b)(5), except to the extent that action has already been taken.
+Covered entities, business associates, and others who lawfully receive records as per this notice may redisclose your health information.
+Redisclosed records may not be protected by federal regulations such as 45 CFR part 164, subpart E.

 Federal law makes provision for your health information to be released to an appropriate health oversight agency, public health authority, or attorney, provided that a work force member or business associate believes in good faith that we have engaged in unlawful conduct or have otherwise violated professional or clinical standards and are potentially endangering one or more patients, workers, or the public.